Saturday and Sunday July 20th and 21st, 10:00am to 6pm

 If you’re planning to produce or self-produce, do it right, do it smart, do it cost-effectively.
 Learn the ins and outs from experts with this once-a-year weekend workshop that offers basic and not-so-basic training for producers, geared to those producing at the in-the-trenches reading and Equity Showcase level.
 And with particular application for those planning to produce in the upcoming festivals.
 We know producing can feel overwhelming.
 Let us help you break the skill sets down step by step so you can get through the experience with the greatest efficiency.
 You can do it!

 You will meet a phenomenal lineup of experts including Broadway producers Cheryl Wiesenfeld (4-time Tony winner for Vanya & Sonia & Masha & Spike, Porgy & Bess, All the Way, Elaine Stritch: At Liberty), Jeremy Handelman (Latin History for Morons, On the Town) and Patricia Klausner (Tony winner for The Band's Visit and Pippin revival; plus The Scottsboro Boys, Stick Fly, The Trip to Bountiful); former artistic director of Midtown International Theatre festival Gerald vanHeerden; general manager Evan Bernardin of Evan Bernardin Productions; plus entertainment attorneys Lee A.G.
-Feldshon and Eric Goldman, Carnegie Hall production manager John Lant, marketing and public relations expert Joe Trentacosta, financial consultant Bailie Slevin and casting director Jamibeth Margolis and box office manager David Flora.
+Feldshon and Eric Goldman, Carnegie Hall production manager John Lant, marketing and public relations expert Joe Trentacosta, financial consultant Bailie Slevin, casting director Jamibeth Margolis and box office manager David Flora.
 The intensive will cover everything from Legal Requirements to Production Timeline and Budgeting to Raising Money and Marketing.
 Every aspect of showcase producing is broken down into easy-to-understand step-by-step modules, including a discussion of the differences between producing in a festival and producing on your own.
 Which is the best route for your project?
 Which will make you the most profit?

 Limited to 40 participants.